NocteDefensor/InstaTools/README.md

 # InstaTools

 An Ansible playbook for automated installation and configuration of various security testing tools.
-This playbook sets up a complete security testing environment with various tools organized into specific roles.
+This playbook aims to set up a complete security testing environment with various tools organized into specific roles.
+Currently, the roles are oriented towards tooling used on external engagements.
+This will be expanded upon.

 ## Structure
 ```